TomPace101/nanopore_diffusion/notes.md

 - time-domain Fickian?
 - steady-state PNP?
 - time-domain PNP w/o reactions?
-- time-domain PNP with reactions

 _FEATURE_ 2D mesh generation

 Also note that body-centered.yaml says to use body-centered.geo.jinja2, but really that already only works for body-cen2.yaml, because it has a Z5.

-Eventually, we will need a test problem for this.
-(Should probably use Fickian solver.)

-And then we'll need a new gmsh .geo template file for parameter generation.
+We'll need a new gmsh .geo template file for parameter generation.
 Currently, mesh.yaml.jinja2 is specific to the nanopore geometry.

 _ISSUE_ have initial potential consistent with other initial conditions, including boundary conditions.
 Tried solving Poisson by itself first, but couldn't get results into the mixed function space.

 _ISSUE_ figure out a way to get t=0 into the same VTK file as the other timesteps

+_FEATURE_ greater modularity in data extraction functions

+Right now, everything is going into solver_general.
+But not all the output functions there are appropriate for that, really.
+This might be a good use case for multiple inheritance.
+Or, maybe even better, have a module of just extraction functions, which are not part of a class.
+Then, in the class definitions, you can just assign them to class members.

 _FEATURE_ scaling factor on x and y values to do unit conversions